 - A Clever Work-Life Balance Tips: Teach Part-time

-But, if you keep focusing on what you’re not doing, or it’s not good enough or there’s not enough hours in the day – you WON’T win!
+But, if you keep focusing on what you’re not doing, or it’s not good enough, or that there aren’t enough hours in the day, you can’t win!

-You end up spending far too many hours working… maybe to prove to yourself that you are a good enough teacher.
+You end up spending far too many hours working… maybe to prove to yourself (or, more likely, others) that you are a good teacher.

 Ultimately, you MUST realise that to be the best for your students and the job, you need to be your BEST self.

-And to be your BEST self, you MUST set boundaries – even if it is difficult and might come across to to others as selfish.
+And to be your BEST self, you MUST set boundaries, even if it is difficult and might come across to others as selfish.

 Related Article: Secrets for Work-Life Balance for Teachers

-To do this, think about what working hours you will COMMIT to and what fits into your life. – tt may be staying at school from 7:00-4:00 pm every day or 8:00 to 5:00 pm.
-Whatever suit you best.
-But remember, after you set your hours STICK to it each and every day and it will eventually become routine.
+To do this, think about what you can commit to and what fits your schedule.
+It may be staying at school from 7:00-4:00 pm every day or 8:00 to 5:00 pm.
+Once you’ve decided on your times, there are two things to keep in mind:

-BENEFIT: This tip has done wonders for me.
-Having a defined workday has made me much more focused and productive with my time.
-It has also put an end to the feelings of guilt because I know that after a full day at school I’ve done all I can do for the day.
-Plus I don’t take work home AND I can leave it at school, go home and switch off at the end of the day.
+The Benefit: This tip has done wonders for me.
+Having a time limit for my workday has made me much more focused and productive with my time.
+Plus, I don’t take work home.
+I can leave it at school, go home, and switch off at the end of the day.

 Related Article: 7 Super Easy Ways to Simplify Your Teacher Life

 Early in my teaching career, I realized that school was taking over my life.
-I would spend every night and all weekend prepping for school, making new resources, lesson planning and marking etc. Like many of you do too.
+I would spend every night and all weekend prepping for school, making new resources, lesson planning, marking, etc. This is so common for teachers, and it’s a huge path to burnout.

-BENEFIT: Having set these work-free days will help you to SWITCH OFF and STOP thinking about school when at home – get the rest and relaxation time needed to recover and reenergize.
+BENEFIT: Having set these work-free days will help you to SWITCH OFF and STOP thinking about school when at home.
+You get the rest and relaxation time needed to recover and reenergize.
+This is essential to your overall wellbeing.

 Related Articles: Teachers – Want Work-Life Balance?
 Try This!

-BENEFIT: You’ll find by setting a finite time for marking helps you to become more PRODUCTIVE and you’ll use your time more EFFICIENTLY, which is what you need as a busy teacher.
+BENEFIT: You’ll find that setting a finite time for marking helps you to become more PRODUCTIVE, and you’ll use your time more EFFICIENTLY, which is what you need as a busy teacher.
+It also helps you maintain good, consistent judgment and have reliable insight into student work.

 Related Article: How to Save Valuable Time in the Classroom: An Easy 3-Step System